Jjagg/MonoGame/Documentation/distributing_games.md

 After completing these steps, your .app folder should appears as an executable application on macOS.

-For archiving, we recommend using the .tar.gz format for preserve the execution permissions.
+For archiving, we recommend using the .tar.gz format to preserve the execution permissions.

 ### Special notes about .Net Core parameters